willf/superfork/README.md

-  --include-private     Include private repositories --include-forks       Include repositories which were originally forked --include-dot-github  Include .github repository if found --dry-run             Don't actually do anything, but check status of
+  --include-private     Include private repositories --include-forks       Include repositories which were originally forked --include-dot-github  Include .github repository if found --dry-run             Don't actually do anything, but check status of repositories --without-sleeping    Don't sleep between requests --help                Show this message and exit.
-                        repositories
-  --help                Show this message and exit.

 #